sabre-io/sabre.io/source/event/promise.md

     $multiHttp->wait();

-This is on a high level how a promise works.
-A function returns a promise instead of a regular value, and you can use `->then()` to execute a callback when the operation is completed.
+This is on a high level how a Promise works.
+A function returns a Promise instead of a regular value, and you can use `->then()` to execute a callback when the operation is completed.